-Students are reminded that a clean cafeteria is not only necessary for health reasons, but is also a reflection on the school and on you as an individual.
+Students are reminded that a clean cafeteria or other administration approved location is not only necessary for health reasons, but is also a reflection on the school and on you as an individual.
 Students who fail to observe these guidelines will be subject to disciplinary action, including the loss of cafeteria privileges.
 Students who leave the school grounds during lunch are subject to the school's disciplinary code.